yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

     The trait can, of course, be used on its own but in that case, the class that is using it need or:

     - to define the 2 functions :code:`getControllerFqcn` and :code:`getDashboardFqcn`
-    - to add the DashboardControllerFqcn and ControllerFQcn as input to the url generation functions
+    - to add the DashboardFqcn (class name) and ControllerFqcn (class name) as input to the url generation functions

 Here is the list of the url generation functions that are all providing url based on provided Dashboard & Controller class names: